hj-n/dataset-adaptive-dr/README.md

 - Scipy
 - Numba

-The requirements can be automatically installed by creating the virtual envrionments (e.g., `conda`) and installing the main requirements:
+The requirements can be automatically installed by creating the virtual environments (e.g., `conda`) and installing the main requirements:
 ```bash
 conda create -n reducibility python==3.9.0
 conda activate reducibility